PostgresApp/PostgresApp/docs/index.md

 	<dt onclick="this.parentElement.getElementsByClassName('active')[0].className='';this.className='active';">Swift</dt>
 	<dd>
 		<p>
-			You can just use the C API in Swift!
+			You can also use the C API in Swift!
 First include libpq in your bridging header:
 		</p>
 		<pre><code>#import &lt;libpq-fe.h></code></pre>
 		<p>